 Gluten-free stuffed mushrooms.
 Vegan recipe that is low calorie, low carb, paleo and Whole30 compliant.
 All that and tasty too!
-Everything you want in a hard working appetizer and nothing you don’t!
+Everything you want in a hard working vegetarian appetizer recipe and nothing you don’t!

 What if I don’t have all the ingredients?

 - Mushrooms: I made these with portobellos, but you can also use button mushrooms or cremini.
+I just love a stuffed mushroom appetizer, don’t you?
 If you don’t have mushrooms, use zucchini! (scoop out the center…follow all the same directions, but they will need 5 minutes less cooking time.
 Zucchini boats are equally fun and delicious.

 - Cauliflower rice: You can substitute riced broccoli, or parsnips for the cauliflower.
 Really, any riced veggie will work well.
-OR, use a cooked grain like rice or quinoa.
+OR, use a cooked grain like wild rice or quinoa….they’ll still be gluten-free.

 - Pine nuts: any nut or seed will work.
 Cashews or walnuts would be good choices.
 Or if allergic to tree nuts, try hemp seeds, pumpkin seeds or sunflower seeds.